bongochong/CombinedPrivacyBlockLists/README.md

 ***Please feel free to subscribe to or use these lists as is.
 I use them on all of my personal devices.***

-**Finally**, I have begun sharing some rudimentarily interactive versions of the bash scripts that I use to generate these files on my main machine.
+**Finally**, I have begun sharing some rudimentarily interactive versions of the scripts that I use to generate these files on my main machine.
 Should you wish to utilize them in order to make your own lists from different sources, the currently working scripts are available here:
 + [**Hosts File Updater**](/HostsUpdater/)

 * [**BitTorrent IP Block Updater (DAT Format)**](/IPBlockUpdaterDAT/)